Overv/OOGL/README.md

 # OOGL

 OOGL (Object-oriented OpenGL) is a C++ library that wraps the functionality of the OpenGL API in a more object-oriented package.
-In doing that, it also takes away the need for all sorts of libraries that are normally needed to facilitate tasks.
-It provides functions for 3D math, loading textures and creating an OpenGL context without depending on any other libraries.
+It additionally includes various classes and functions for 3D math, loading models and textures and creating a window and OpenGL context.

+**Disclaimer:** This library is currently not ready to be used in a real project.

 ## License